fbpx

 Dining in Santorini Tips

-When leaving tips for Santorini restaurants, you only need to leave a small, token amount.
-Tips of 5 – 10% of the bill are normal and anything that’s 15% or above is considered a huge tip.
+When leaving tips at most restaurants in Santorini, you only need to leave a small, token amount.
+Tips of 5 – 10% of the bill are normal, and anything that’s 15% or above is considered a huge tip.
 You’d only tip that much for an exceptional dining experience in a fancy restaurant!

 It’s totally worth splurging on a seaside restaurant for the VIEW!